compiler-dept/event-compiler/docs/guides/usage.md

 # Using the Event Compiler

 ## Setup
-Before we can get started using the **Event Compiler**, we need to collect and compile its source code.
+Before we can get started using the **Event Compiler**, the source code needs to be acquired and compiled.
 The simplest way of accomplishing this is to clone directly from the [git repository](https://github.com/compiler-dept/event-compiler):

 	git clone git@github.com:compiler-dept/event-compiler.git